-[Section XX.]
-Be it enacted, That if any person or persons shall and do, ten days after the publication of this act, willfully or maliciously break and carry away the handles of any of the pumps within the said city or otherwise injure or damage the same, every person so offending and being thereof convicted by the lawful testimony of one or more witnesses, before any one or more justice or justices of the peace for the said city, shall for the first offense forfeit and pay the sum of five pounds for each pump so broken or damaged [and] for the second and every other offense ten pounds.

 [Section XXI.]
+Be it further enacted by the authority aforesaid, That the said wardens shall and they are hereby authorized and enjoined to inquire into the condition and take care of the repair of the said several pumps within the streets, lanes or alleys of the said city; and if after due inquiry any of the said pumps shall be found on the evidence of two or more witnesses to have been out of repair by the space of three months next after notice thereof given by one or more of the [said] wardens to the owner or owners of the said pumps then and in such case every such pump or pumps shall forever after become and be the property of the public, to be maintained at the public charge.
+And every such owner or owners of such pump or pumps within the said city as shall duly maintain and keep them in good order and repair to the satisfaction of the wardens or a majority of them, shall be allowed the sum of six shillings yearly, to be paid them the said owners out of the moneys arising by virtue of this And if any person or persons shall and do after the publication of this act willfully or maliciously break and carry away the handles of any of the pumps within the said city or otherwise injure or damage the same, every person so offending and being thereof convicted by the lawful testimony of one or more witnesses before one or more justice or justices of the peace for the said city shall for the first offense forfeit and pay the sum of five pounds for each pump so broken or damaged and for the second and every other offense ten pounds.

-And be it further enacted by the authority aforesaid, That all the penalties, fines and forfeitures to become due and payable by this act the manner of levying and recovering of which is not before-directed, if they do not exceed the sum of five pounds, shall be recovered before one of the justices of the peace of and for the said city, and shall be levied by warrant under the hand and seal of such justice or of any other justice of the peace [of and] for the same city to any constable of the said city directed, who is hereby empowered and required to execute the same by distress and sale of the goods and chattels of the offender, and where goods and chattels sufficient cannot be found, then the party or parties offending shall be committed to the common gaol of the said city, there to remain until payment made.
-And if such penalties, fines or forfeitures do exceed the sum of five pounds, then to be recovered by action of debt, bill [or] plaint in any county court within this province, wherein no essoin, protection or wager of law [is] to be All which recoveries shall be had in the name of and by the treasurer aforesaid for the time being, to whom the sums recovered shall be paid, to be by him applied towards defraying the charges [of the said nightly watch and other charges] incident thereto, to be recovered with costs of suit.
+[Section XXII.]
+And be it further enacted by the authority aforesaid, That all the penalties, fines and forfeitures to become due and payable by this act the manner of levying and recovering of which is not before-directed, if they do not exceed the sum of five pounds, shall be recovered before one of the justices of the peace of and for the said city, and shall be levied by warrant under the hand and seal of such justice or of any other justice of the peace of and for the same city to any constable of the said city directed, who is hereby empowered and required to execute the same by distress and sale of the goods and chattels of the offender; and where goods and chattels sufficient cannot be found, then the party or parties offending shall be committed to the common gaol of the said city, there to remain until payment made.
+And if such penalties, fines or forfeitures do exceed the sum of five pounds, then to be recovered by action of debt, bill or plaint in any county court within this province, wherein no essoin, protection or wager of law to be allowed.
+All which recoveries shall be had in the name of and by the treasurer aforesaid for the time being, to whom the sums recovered shall be paid, to be by him applied towards defraying the charges of the said nightly watch and other charges incident thereto, to be recovered with costs of suit.